sumarditjhai-sys/mcpserver/README.md

   }
 }
 ```
 Restart Claude, and you are ready to chat.
+Try sending this chat to Claude:

+"Show me revenue by region for 2024"
+"How is Sarah Mitchell performing against her quota?"
+"Show me the top 5 products by revenue.
+Which product category generates the most income?"